 If we don’t create ways to fund research into gynaecological cancer, we simply wouldn’t improve survival rates, treatment options, our knowledge about ways to prevent it and ways to detect it earlier.
 This is because the only way to fund improvements in this area is through fundraising.

-Each year in Australia, 5000 women are diagnosed with gynaecological cancer and this number is increasing each year.
+Each year in Australia, more than 6000 women are diagnosed with gynaecological cancer and this number is increasing each year.
 Almost a third will not survive their disease.
 More than ever before, we need to increase research into quality treatments as this group of cancers is costing Australia $182 million a year, affecting women’s quality of life and having an impact it shouldn’t be having in this day and age.

 Funding into research by the Australian Government has been drastically reduced since 2008, from $14 million to $7 million, even though all of the statistics show it is an increasingly prevalent cancer type among women.
 We cannot continue to wait.
 The current status quo isn’t good enough.
 Cherish was established in 2012 to raise crucial funds to support research projects which have the potential to produce real outcomes for those touched by gynaecological cancer.

 Doctors engaged in clinical research strive to develop even better treatment solutions for patients with gynaecological cancer so treatment plans consider the implications of a certain action rather than simply follow a set way of doing things because it has always been done that way.
 A clinical trial is a formal assessment or a research study in which patients, doctors and researchers help find ways to improve health care.
 Clinical trials are designed to answer specific questions and find better ways to prevent, diagnose and treat cancer.

 Clinical trials test new treatments or interventions, including: